10 Ways to Connect With Your Inner Child - Baby Chick

 Share

 It can be so easy to get bogged down in the everyday life of being an adult.
 We are overworked, overwhelmed, and overtired.
-Activities that we loved as children and in our young adult lives often get pushed aside by responsibilities and what we “have” to do as adults.
+Activities that we love as children and in our young adult lives often get pushed aside by responsibilities and what we “have” to do as adults.
 Living this way can make it challenging to find the fun in life again.
 This fun that we remember is often referred to as our “inner child.”

 As mothers, many of us have a moment where we miss who we used to be.
 The freedom from that time is something you don’t often experience anymore as a parent.
 While becoming a mom is a transformative experience, it is still beneficial to remember who you were in your younger days.
 You are still her, even if it feels like she’s disappeared.
 Evolution is inevitable, but that doesn’t mean that you can’t tap into this carefree fun that you used to have.
 There is also the possibility for healing if you’re holding onto something from your childhood that was traumatic.

 The initial concept of the inner child came from psychiatrist Carl Jung.
 He linked it to memories and past experiences, which connected with hope for the future, creativity, innocence, and playfulness.
-According to a study in the International Journal of Qualitative Studies on Health and Well-being, it takes things a bit further and links the inner child as a source of strength since it helped form who you are as an adult.1,2
+According to a study in the International Journal of Qualitative Studies on Health and Well-being, it takes things a bit further and links the inner child as a source of strength since it helps form who you are as an adult.1,2

 When you have a healthy inner child, you take on the playfulness and fun of it.
 If you had more negative experiences, your inner child could be a place of traumatic memories.
 Connecting with your inner child, whether to remember the good things or heal the bad, is essential in helping you move forward.

-Ways to Connect with Your Inner Child
+Ways to Connect With Your Inner Child

-1. Be open to this connection.
+1. Be Open to This Connection

 When attempting to connect with your inner child, you must keep an open mind.
 Think of it not as a separate entity but as a part of yourself.
 Research suggests that your early life experiences are about more than just development.
 They also play a crucial role in your well-being and health later in life.1